David Rowlands (politician)

-David John Rowlands (born April 1948) is a former Welsh politician who was a Member of the Senedd (MS) for South Wales East from 2016 to 2021.
+David John Rowlands (born April 1948) is a Welsh politician who was a Member of the Senedd (MS) for South Wales East from 2016 to 2021.
 Elected as an MS for the UK Independence Party (UKIP), Rowlands joined the Brexit Party in 2019.

 He later joined the Independent Alliance for Reform group in the Senedd in October 2020.

 Biography

 Born in the Welsh mining town of Argoed, he was educated at Pontllanfraith Grammar School obtaining A Levels in economics and geography before studying for a degree in business studies.
 Rowlands joined UKIP in 1998.

 Political career

 In the 1997 general election, Rowlands stood as the UKIP candidate for Shrewsbury, coming sixth place with 477 votes.

 In the 2001 general election, Rowlands stood again as UKIP candidate, for Monmouth.

 He contested New Inn ward in Torfaen in the 2004 Welsh local election, where he won 811 votes.

 In the 2015 UK General election, Rowlands stood as the UKIP candidate for Merthyr Tydfil and Rhymney.
 He came second to Labour's Gerald Jones, with 18.7%, retaining his deposit.

 Rowlands re-contested Merthyr Tydfil and Rhymney at the 2017 general election, finishing fourth, and taking 1,484 votes (4.4%).